kos-lang/kos/doc/proposals.md

 ﻿Enhancement proposals
 =====================

-* Add universal conversion from errno to exception

 * Add { } support for switch case instead of : (retain : ???)

 * Hook Ctrl-C in interpreter to interrupt all threads